eight857/GameWorks_NEW/HairWorks_Ue4_ReleaseNotes.md

 Known Issues
 =============
-* Indirect Lighting may not light Hair correctly on occluded side of character.
 * HairWorks visualizers do work in play mode.
 * HairWorks shadow maps are generally crisper when compared to other objects in scene.
 * Duplicated property categories in HairWorks assets and components.
 * Needs to read data back from GPU buffer to CPU for dynamic pin, so there would be potential performance issue.
+* GPU morph targed is not supported.
 * Assets of old version HairWorks, such as 1.0, would not be loaded, due to HairWorks SDK change.
 * Support for forword rendering mode is not added yet.

 Changes
 =============
-## July 5, 2017
+## July 24, 2017
-* Upgraded to HairWorks 1.4
+* Upgraded to HairWorks 1.4.
+* Upgraded to UE4.17.
 * Added support for morph target skeletal mesh.
 * Added world space simulation mode.
 * Added support for level wind.